 This is in sharp contrast to dating or seeing someone where you try hard to put your best foot forward and keep your raw side neatly tucked away.
 After all, you don’t want to scare the person off with your quirks and idiosyncrasies when you’re still getting to know each other.

 4. Physical to emotional intimacy

 When you think about dating vs relationship dynamics, pay attention to the level of intimacy you share with this person.
 Yes, you may have had some bed-shattering action between the sheets in the early days of dating each other.
 But intimacy is more than just satisfying your physical urges.

 For anyone who is wondering what is the difference between dating and being boyfriend and girlfriend, this is a reliable parameter to gauge what a romantic connection qualifies as.
-“If you feel emotionally intimate with your partner, lean on them for support and are not afraid of being vulnerable with them, it is a sign that your bond has developed into something more and you could start calling that a relationship.
+“If you feel emotionally intimate with your partner, lean on them for support and are not afraid of being vulnerable with them, it is a sign that your bond has developed into something more and you could start calling that a relationship,” says Pooja.

 5. You have expectations